FangfeiLi05/Insight_Project/README.md

   ```

-* Identify feature axes - train a logistic regression model (not sure what this model should be called) to get feature axes normalized and orthogonal with *feature_axes.py*
+* Identify feature axes - train a logistic regression model (not sure what this model should be called) to get feature axes normalized and orthogonal with *feature_axes.py*, or [download a pre-trained model](https://drive.google.com/open?id=1G_a48GFl9SPgXKui5Z2aY-aH5gUi6sR2) and put it as *~/data/feature_axis.npy*
   ```
   #output '~/data/feature_axis.npy'